Timik232/LLM_LoRa/docs/hydra_config.rst

 Hydra Configuration Reference
 =================================

-This document describes the Hydra configuration structure and parameters used for model training and management.
+This document describes the Hydra configuration structure and parameters used for model training and management in the LLM-LoRA framework.
+The configuration supports multiple training methods including SFT, DPO, GRPO, and various deployment formats.

 Configuration Overview
 ----------------------------